Who are we?

 In Minnesota, the LSAMP program is called the Louis Stokes North Star STEM Alliance (LS-NSSA).
 LS-NSSA is a partnership of 16 higher education institutions and 3 community partners in Minnesota.
 The higher education institutions include four-year public and private colleges and universities, technical and community colleges, and two tribal colleges.
-Our 3 community partners are the Science Museum of MN, MN Technology Association, and the MN Education Equity Partnership.
+Our 3 community partners are the Science Museum of MN, MN Technology Association, and the MN STEM Partnership.

 What do we do?

 Louis Stokes North Star STEM Alliance Goals

 - Double the number of underrepresented students receiving bachelor's degrees in science, technology, engineering, and math among partner institutions in a five-year period.

 - Develop an alliance of collegiate institutions and community organizations working toward increasing the likelihood of success of underrepresented students working toward the bachelor's degree.